Numerical analysis and scientific computing

 Our researchers develop and analyse algorithms that compute numerical approximations and apply them to real-world problems.

-We welcome applications for PhD study in all areas of numerical analysis and scientific computing.
+We welcome applications for PhD study in all areas of mathematics in the life sciences.

-Numerical analysis is the branch of rigorous mathematics that deals with the development and use of methods for solving problems in computational science and engineering.
+Numerical analysis is the branch of rigorous mathematics that concerns the development and analysis of methods to compute numerical approximations to the solutions of mathematical problems.
 It is a broadly based discipline that sits at the interface between mathematical analysis and scientific computing.